nik239/MyChat/README.md

 <br>

 ## Key Takeaways
-The main goal of the project was to experiment with Redux-like architecture, as well as, to
+**On Redux**

-# MyChat Firebase
+The project's main goal was to experiment with some architectural patterns.
+As a result, it turned out to be much more bloated with boilerplate than it needed to be.